matt123miller/dnd-journal/game-5/game-5.md

+# Session 5

-Arrive in Precarious
+Arrive in Precarious.

-wander past all the warehouses find the square with the Thankful Knight tavern have a confrontation with Argus and his thugs
+Wander past all the warehouses.

+Find the square with the Thankful Knight tavern.

+Have a confrontation with Argus and his thugs.

-Talk your way out of it
+Talk your way out of it, Mialee charms the 3 Keiths.

-Barry and Balasar arrange a meeting with Devlin
+Through Argus, Barry and Balasar arrange to meet with Devlin.

-You all go into the bar
+You all go into the bar.

+SESSION END.